redhouanemessaoud/AWS-Security-Guardrails-TF/README.md

-# AWS Security Requirements Automation
+# AWS Security Guardrails & Terraform Generator

 This repository contains a set of scripts designed to automate the generation of security requirements and infrastructure-as-code for AWS services.
 The process is broken down into four main scripts, each with specific roles in parsing, consolidating, and implementing security rules for AWS environments.